Brechin

-Brechin (BREE-kin, /ˈbriːxᵻn/; Breichin) is a town and former royal burgh in Angus, Scotland.
+Brechin (BREE-kin, /ˈbriːxᵻn/; Breichin) is a historic market town and former royal burgh in Angus, Scotland.
 Traditionally Brechin was described as a city because of its cathedral and its status as the seat of a pre-Reformation Roman Catholic diocese (which continues today as an episcopal seat of the Scottish Episcopal Church), but that status has not been officially recognised in the modern era.

 Nevertheless, the designation is often used, with examples being the City of Brechin and District Community Council, City of Brechin and Area Partnership, City of Brechin Civic Trust and Brechin City Football Club.
 Kinnaird Castle is nearby.
 Brechin is located slightly closer to Dundee than Aberdeen on the A90 between the cities.
-It is the fourth largest settlement of Angus.
+It is the fourth largest settlement of Angus, with a population of 7,186 in 2022.